wanghaisheng/responsive-landing-page-starter/content/blog/en/handling-inbound-calls-with-python-dr.md

 Here's the outline of what happens:

-1. You will dial your Nexmo Number.
+1. You will dial your Vonage Number.
 2. Nexmo receives the call.
 3. A callback is generated on the Answer webhook URL you specified.
 4. Your application receives the callback and responds with an NCCO.
-5. At the end of the message the call is terminated by Nexmo.
+5. At the end of the message the call is terminated by Vonage.
 6. The NCCO controls the call, in this the action plays a text-to-speech message into the call.

 #### Try It Out

-Try it out by calling your Nexmo number - you should hear the message!
+Try it out by calling your Vonage number - you should hear the message!

 ### Scenario 2